pyconll/pyconll/README.rst

 creates a thin API on top of raw CoNLL annotations that is simple and intuitive.

-It offers the following features: \* Regular testing and validation through CI against all UD v2.x versions. \* A strong domain model including CoNLL sources, Sentences, Tokens, Trees, etc. \* A typed API for better development experience and better semantics. \* A focus on usability and simplicity in design (no dependencies) \* Performance optimizations to ensure a smooth development workflow no matter the dataset size (performs about 25%-35% faster parsing than other comparable packages)
+It offers the following features: \* Regular CI testing and validation against all UD v2.x versions. \* A strong domain model that includes CoNLL sources, Sentences, Tokens, Trees, etc. \* A typed API for better development experience and better semantics. \* A focus on usability and simplicity in design (no dependencies) \* Performance optimizations for a smooth development workflow no matter the dataset size (performs about 25%-35% faster than other comparable packages)

 See the following code example to understand the basics of the API.